oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This primary purpose of this specification is the authentication of a client instance enabled through the client backend attesting to it.
 The client backend may also attest further technical properties about the hardware and software of the client instance.

-The client is considered a confidential OAuth 2 client type according to section 2.1 of {{RFC6749}}.
+The client is considered a confidential OAuth 2 client type according to {{Section 2.1 of RFC6749}}.
 The mechanism described in this document may  either serve as a standalone OAuth 2 client authentication mechanism or as an additional, supportive security mechanism beside an existing OAuth 2 client authentication mechanism.

 This specification introduces the concept of client attestations to the OAuth 2 protocol, using two artifacts: